isomerpages/nlb-reference/_business-management/strategic-planning-for-non-profit-organizations.md

 (listed in alphabetical order)

-* Allison, M. & Kaye, J. (2015).
+* Allison, M. &amp; Kaye, J. (2015).
 Strategic planning for nonprofit organisations: A practical guide for dynamic times (3rd ed).
-Hoboken, New Jersey: John Wiley & Sons.
+Hoboken, New Jersey: John Wiley &amp; Sons.
 Available from eBrary books.

 The third edition of this book offers invaluable advice for nonprofit organisations on the setting of goals, acquiring, allocating and maximising limited resources.
 It includes real-life case studies featuring various scenarios of strategic planning and worksheets with step-by-step instructions for creating a strategic plan.

-* Auster, E. R. & Hillenbrand, L. (2016).
+* Auster, E. R. &amp; Hillenbrand, L. (2016).
 Stragility: Excelling at strategic changes.
 Toronto: University of Toronto Press.
 Available from eBooks on Ebscohost.

 The key to thriving in an unpredictable and turbulent environment is to be agile, innovative and proactive in strategic planning.
 This can rally the organisation together and empower people to make bold changes in work plans, to set goals and track performances.

-* Johnston, R. E. & Bate, J. D. (2013).
+* Johnston, R. E. &amp; Bate, J. D. (2013).
 The power of strategy innovation: A new way of linking creativity and strategic planning to discover great business opportunities.
 New York: AMACOM Books.
 Available from NLB Overdrive.

 The authors provide a five-phase methodology for strategic innovation that marries creativity and out-of-the-box techniques with organisational goal setting and advancement.
 The pragmatic framework is customisable to organisations of varying sizes and operations.

 * McLaughlin, T. A. (2006).
 Nonprofit strategic positioning: Decide where to be, plan what to do.
-Hoboken, New Jersey: John Wiley & Sons.
+Hoboken, New Jersey: John Wiley &amp; Sons.
 Available from NLB Overdrive.

 Targeted at nonprofit executives, board members, directors, trustees and fundraising professionals, this book provides a structured actionable plan for strategic positioning which can be tailored for nonprofits of all sizes and from different sectors.